ppcano/fast-rebuild-ember-app/Readme.md

-# Fast Rebuil Ember App Structure
+# Fast Rebuil Ember App

-Ember app project structure running "partial/fast" rebuilds with [Broccoli](https://github.com/joliss/broccoli) and [Rake::Pipeline](https://github.com/livingsocial/rake-pipeline)
+Demo app (first draft) running "partial/fast" rebuilds with [Broccoli](https://github.com/joliss/broccoli) and [Rake::Pipeline](https://github.com/livingsocial/rake-pipeline)

+The broccoli and rake pipeline configuration with the collection of plugins and filters could be useful to anyone interested on running any similar build process.

 # Setup